Dear All,

 @Madhu T K,

 I have been following your posts since I joined CiteHR.
 I am confident about the statement I gave above.
 I can show you your own comments in favor of sandwich leave from the year 2018.
-I will rest my case as your junior if you show me a single verdict from any of the courts in India against sandwich leave policy.
+I will rest my case as your junior if you show me a single verdict from any of the courts in India against the sandwich leave policy.

 From India, Delhi